Discus Photo sequence

 The final 'fling' is led by the right hip drive initiated by the right foot.

-Many throwers allow the right (rear) foot to ground upon landing which causes a poor late hip strike and makes the throw arm dominant.
+Many throwers allow the right (rear) foot to ground upon landing, which causes a poor late hip strike and makes the throwing arm dominant.

 Note how Schmidt keeps the discus on a wide radius since letting the discus drop (scooping) will reduce the distance thrown.

-It is important to keep the shoulders as level and balanced as is possible to avoid 'scooping'.
+It is vital to keep the shoulders as level and balanced as possible to avoid 'scooping'.

-The importance of blocking (Photos 11 & 12) the left side cannot be over estimated since it maximises the acceleration of the right side and discus.
+The importance of blocking (Photos 11 & 12) on the left side cannot be overestimated since it maximises the acceleration of the right side and discus.

 Picture 12